viktorholk/arma3-mod-manager-console/README.md

 ## Overview

-Arma 3 Mod Manager Console is a lightweight tool that helps you enable, disable, and manage Arma 3 Steam Workshop mods and DLCs without needing the official Arma 3 Launcher.
+Arma 3 Mod Manager Console is a lightweight tool that helps you enable, disable, and manage Arma 3 Steam Workshop mods and creator DLCs without needing the official Arma 3 Launcher.
 Designed for Linux and macOS, this console-based mod manager is perfect for players who want a simple and efficient way to control their mod list.

-This have been tested on Apple Silicon M1.

 ## Installation